MarcialRosales/rabbitmq-ldap-integration/only-authentication/README.md

 namingContexts: dc=example,dc=com
 ```

+Note with regard `start.sh`:
-> Note with regard start.sh: We can run it as many times as want.
+> We can run it as many times as want.
 If it was already running, it will kill it and start new one.
 This is so that we start with a clean LDAP database.
 You will need to import the schema again though.

 ## 2. Brief Introduction to LDAP